In-memory

 }

-auth.enable (bool)
+CORE_STORAGE_MEMORY_PURGE=falseauth.enable (bool)

-) is not restricted.
+Set this value to true in order to enable basic auth for PUT, POST, and DELETE operations on /memfs.
+Read access (GET, HEAD) is not restricted.
 If enabled, you have to define a username and a password.

-It is highly recommended to enable basic auth for write operations on /memfs
+It is highly recommended to enable basic auth for write operations on /memfs.

-By default this value is set to false
+By default this value is set to false.

 auth.username (string)